LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Limitations

 \section{Limitations}

 We acknowledge several limitations in this work.

 \begin{itemize}

 \item First, our approach assumes that each figure has profile figures from the same arXiv paper, but this is not always true, especially for papers with only one figure, which we excluded.
-This assumption also limits practical use in early-stage paper writing, where context for personalization may be sparse.
+This assumption also limits the method's usefulness in early-stage writing, when context for personalization is sparse---a classic example of the ``cold start'' problem in personalization.
+However, because authors often write captions late in the process~\cite{ng2025understanding}, our method is well-suited to assist at this critical stage.

+\item Second, our work only used basic figure selection strategies, such as random choice or matching by the same type, rather than more advanced strategies to further optimize the outcomes.
+Our primary goal was to introduce the concept of the dataset and to encourage further research on personalized text generation with multi-modal profiles by demonstrating that even basic strategies yield promising results.

-\item Second, we did not include individual author information in personalization profiles because most papers are co-authored, and different figures and captions may be written by different authors.
+\item Third, we did not include individual author information in personalization profiles because most papers are co-authored, and different figures and captions may be written by different authors.
 Although author-based personalization could be explored using their past works, the collaborative nature of academic writing makes this difficult.

-\item Third, despite using a smaller LLM (GPT-4.1 Mini) to reduce data contamination risks, the use of published data (\textsc{SciCap} Challenge dataset) means some risk remains.
+\item Fourth, we recognize the risk of data contamination when testing LLMs on public datasets.
+Personalized text generation tasks, including our own, have historically relied on existing datasets as their data source.
+For this study, we built \dataset on the well-established and widely used \textsc{SciCap} Challenge dataset for figure caption generation.
+Because this dataset is derived from publicly available arXiv papers, eliminating contamination risks entirely is difficult.
+That said, our work is the first to explore multimodal profiles for scientific figure captioning, and we believe the trade-off is justified.
+Supporting this view, the \textsc{SciCap} Challenge's human evaluation paper~\cite{hsu2025large} ran a small study on newly published arXiv papers to test contamination effects.
+Their findings showed that model preference rankings remained consistent on unseen data, suggesting contamination does not undermine the validity of results.

-\item Finally, our evaluation focused on caption similarity to original captions, which does not guarantee caption quality.
-High similarity suggests profiles capture context and style, but it does not ensure the captions are useful for readers.
-Future work should include human evaluation to assess caption quality and usefulness.
+\item Finally, our automatic evaluation focused on caption similarity to original captions, which does not guarantee caption quality.
+As suggested by our human evaluation results (\S\ref{sec:humanEval}), high similarity indicates that profiles capture context and style, but it does not ensure the captions are useful for readers.
+Future work could additionally explore automatic evaluation approaches, such as LLMs-as-judges methods, to assess caption quality and usefulness more meaningfully.
+Scaling the reliable but expensive human evaluation is also an interesting direction.

 \end{itemize}